-The details of the Key Management Personnel of our Company as of the date of this Draft Red Herring Prospectus are as given below:
+The details of the Key Management Personnel of our Company as of the date of this Prospectus are as given below:

 Prahaladbhai Shivrambhai Patel, aged 53 years, is the Chairman and Managing Director and CEO of our Company.
 He holds a Bachelor's degree in civil engineering.
 Prior to incorporation of our Company, he had been carrying on the business of civil construction by way of a proprietorship firm.
 He has over 30 years of experience in the business of construction and has played a significant role in the development of our business.
 He has also been featured in the book titled "Business Game Changer: Shoonya se Shikhar" authored by Prakash Biyani and Kamlesh Maheshwari for completing government's infrastructure project before the scheduled time for which he also received appreciation of Prime Minister, Mr. Narendra Modi.
+He has also been awarded by the Gujarat Innovation Society with the Dena Bank Hercules Award on "An innovative and quality makes them fastest growing Construction and Infrastructure Company".